Stavroula Mili, Ph.D.

-B. Deregulation of localized RNAs by pathological RNA inclusions.
-Another component of APC-RNPs is the RNA-binding protein FUS.
-Wild-type FUS associates with RNAs at protrusions and likely regulates their translation (Yasuda et al., J. Cell Biol.
-2013).
+The RNA-binding protein FUS associates with RNAs at protrusions and likely regulates their translation (Yasuda et al., 2013, J Cell Biol).
 FUS belongs to a group of proteins with low-complexity, prion-like domains, which drive formation of membrane-less inclusions/granules, through a process of liquid-liquid phase separation.
 Inclusion formation by FUS is enhanced by the presence of mutations associated with ALS (amyotrophic lateral sclerosis).
 We found that cytoplasmic inclusions formed by ALS-FUS mutants preferentially recruit APC-associated RNAs and disrupts their localization at protrusions.
 Interestingly, RNAs are not silenced within FUS inclusions, but are being actively translated (Yasuda et al., 2013, J Cell Biol).
 Formation of pathogenic FUS inclusions disrupts localization of APC-dependent RNAs by sequestering the kinesin-1 motor protein and inhibiting formation of detyrosinated microtubules (Yasuda et al., 2017, J Cell Biol).
 These results highlight a potential role for this pathway in maintaining normal neuronal function.
 We are interested in understanding the interplay between RNA granule formation and RNA translation and the functional consequences of physiologic or pathologic RNA granules.

 Stavroula (Voula) Mili obtained her BSc degree in Biology from the University of Athens, Greece and her PhD degree in Biomedical Sciences from the Mount Sinai School of Medicine of New York University under Dr. Serafin Pinol-Roma.
 For her post-doctoral training she joined Dr. Joan Steitz's lab at Yale University and subsequently Dr. Ian Macara's lab at the University of Virginia.
 During that time, she discovered a localization pathway that targets mRNAs to cellular protrusions.
 This line of research formed the basis of her independent research group at the NIH.
 She joined the Laboratory of Cellular and Molecular Biology at the NCI in September 2012 as a Stadtman Investigator and was awarded tenure at NIH in 2022.
 Research in her lab employs multi-disciplinary approaches to understand the regulation and biological roles of protrusion-localized mRNAs, with an emphasis on using advanced microscopy and diverse in vitro and in vivo mammalian model systems to explore the contributions of localized mRNAs in normal physiology and cancer invasion.